 Seeking justice is never an easy process, which is why it is of critical importance to contact a gender discrimination attorney to handle your dispute.
 As professional sex discrimination attorneys in Los Angeles, we will thoroughly review your situation, gather evidence, and devise an appropriate legal strategy to pursue your lawsuit to a successful outcome, whether a settlement or a court judgment in your favor.

 Are you a victim of gender discrimination in the workplace?

 Proving gender discrimination in the workplace can be a difficult and uncomfortable situation.
 This type of harassment at work can range from disciplinary action, negative performance reviews, denial of promotions, denial of a raise, denial of job offer and even being wrongfully terminated because of one’s gender.

-If you believe that your employer is subjecting you to gender discrimination, such behavior could be violating Title VII of Civil Rights Act of 1964 or the California labor law.
-A question that many victims tend to ask is “How would I know if I have a legitimate gender discrimination case?
-Should this be of familiarity to you, contact our gender discrimination lawyers at Wrongful Termination Law Group today.
+If you believe that your employer is subjecting you to gender discrimination, their behavior could be in violation of Title VII of the Civil Rights Act of 1964 or California labor law.
+A question that many victims ask is “How would I know if I have a legitimate gender discrimination case?”
+If this sounds familiar, contact us for your free consultation today.

 How to prove gender discrimination in the workplace

 There are two main forms of evidence which one must use to prove that he/she is a victim of gender discrimination.
 These are Direct Evidence and Circumstantial Evidence.

 Direct Evidence is the most powerful way to prove that gender discrimination in the workplace has taken place.
 This form of evidence includes direct statements from supervisors or managers.
 It is highly recommended for you to maintain a portfolio of your work.
 This will prove that the quality of your work did not decrease.
 Doing so is vital when the gender discrimination claim affects promotions or other hiring decisions that you feel did not go in your favour because of your gender.